comportnx/compack-mods/README.md

 All mods are on Default tab under NO CATEGORY:

+### Simplified Travel

+`Characters start with a National road atlas a reusable road map & fast- travel tool.`

+Adds a 'national road map' item with two functions.
+First, it works as a reusable road map, revealing nearby roads without being consumed.
+Second, it lets the player pick a destination on their map within the explored zone* and travel there automatically, without needing to manually route around danger.
+I wanted this to travel between faction camps without a lot of micro-management, but it may have other uses as well.

+* The explored zone is a rectangle with edges described by the furthest you've traveled in each cardinal direction.

 ### Reach3 Patch

 `Very long weapons can attack across z-levels.` `There are early-game long weapon options.`

 This patch adds the ability to attack across Z-levels to very long weapons like pikes.
-It also adds some early game long weapons; smashing a young tree now has a chance to yield a 'rough pole' capable of attacking from a long way away, and the 'pipe pike' can now be made from just a simple pipe spear, a couple of pipes, and some pipe fittings.
+It also adds some early-game long weapons; smashing a young tree now has a chance to yield a 'rough pole' capable of attacking from a long way away, and the 'pipe pike' can now be made from just a simple pipe spear, a couple of pipes, and some pipe fittings.

 ### Tough Tyres